OpenWebAdvocacy/website/README.md

 ## Contributing

 This repository is open to contributions from all of those involved with the Open Web Advocacy initiative or who have suggestions on how to improve the website.

-To contribute to code or an existing note in this repository, first create a fork and then make a change on your fork.
-Next, create a pull request that contains your changes to a document.
-Your pull request will be reviewed by a project maintainer and then merged into the main repository.
+You can read more in the projects [contributing documentation](./github/CONTRIBUTING.md)

 For discussions on ideas and issues that you would like to document as part of this repository, please file a GitHub Issue.